Scandallisk/world-chat/README.md

 - World chat is not logged against the server logs.
 Please use at your own discretion.

-Produced by SCAN from HOPE Society
+Produced by SCAN & EricTheGreat from HOPE Society

 ## Instructions